ArnavSinghal1218/Group-31-NLP/DOCUMENTATION.md

 Ou Li - worked on embeddings, and did everything related to opensearch.
 Also retrieved text and data for opensearch.

+Arnav Singhal - Worked on getting data and cleaning and preprocessing it and Report /documentation part.
+The challenges that i faced were mostly with time managemnet and my system was getting crashed again and again due to system limitations.

+Mukul :- Worked on Data collection, UI and Some documentation.
+The main challenge that i faced was connecting the database with UI.

 ● **Advisor**: Prof. Dr. Michael Gertz

 ● **Anti-plagiarism Confirmation**: A short affirmation that you did the project's work